 A major benefit of inpatient drug and alcohol treatment is that you learn about triggers, cravings and relapsing.
 Relapse prevention plans are typically developed by you and your treatment team.
 These plans outline your biggest threats to sobriety and your most difficult triggers to cope with.

 Inpatient treatment teaches you healthy coping mechanisms and strategies to combat cravings and triggers.
 Besides avoiding potential triggers, an important aspect of recovery is finding a healthy and safe way to manage cravings.
 Since cravings can continue months after you stop using, it is important to learn how to manage them.
-Unique addiction therapy services Augustine FL offers you the ability to create a relapse prevention strategy and find support during recovery.
+At Pearl of The Sea, we offer you the ability to create a relapse prevention strategy and find support during recovery.